 - Avoids risk of fisheries carrying products from illegal, unregulated, and unreported fishing

-We have the incredible ability to trace all krill back to the exact location of harvest (through GPS systems aboard each vessel).
+That means we’re able to trace all krill back to the exact location of harvest (through GPS systems aboard each vessel).
 Each bottle is traceable back to the Antarctic location where the krill was actually harvested.

 Why Not Just Take Fish Oil?